 - Have an inspector do an on-site visit: Send a representative from your company, preferably someone who is conversant with matters to do with cybersecurity to do some site-seeing or conduct interviews with the vendors to understand their level of cybersecurity better.

 - Use of questionnaires: Let them fill in-depth questionnaires that focus on their cybersecurity practices that are specific to their own organization.

-- Another option is the use of an independent third party assessment: This is usually a form of an annual penetration testing or compliance audit that helps give your company the necessary assurance.
+- Another option is the use of an independent third party assessment: This is usually a form of yearly pen-testing or compliance audit that helps give your company the necessary assurance.
 This is an annual form of assessment but some few evaluations may be conducted whenever there is any modification that is noteworthy to the third party company’s working and business environment.

 - Use of continuous monitoring software: The traditional vendor risk management strategies that have been discussed above do have some advantages of their own and you should never write them off.
 Yes, they’ll help you gauge your vendor’s risks to a certain level but they still fall short to some point.
 For instance, these traditional methods only assess the security of the vendor only at the time the tests are being run.
 This is where the use of ongoing monitoring software comes in handy because as the term ‘continuous’ suggests, the assessment goes on at all times.
 Such tools alert you the moment your third-party company’s network is altered even slightly.
 This offers you the highest level of protection.

 - Have a plan B if A fails: If a vendor fails to meet the required security standards or fails to provide your company with the contracted services, you will have no choice but to switch to another supplier especially if the service they are providing you is very critical for your business.
 This is why you need to know what other good alternatives there are, to provide you with the same level or better quality service.